Deffro/deffro.github.io/_projects/emotion-detection-on-movie-reviews.md

 I feature engineered 14 new features which are basically counts of particular linguistic characteristic in the sentences.
 Some of them include *countExclamationMarks*, *countAllCaps*, *countEmoticonHappy*, *countElongated*, *countNegations*, *countEmoticonSurprise* and *countEmoticonAnger*.
 The last three improved the model.

-On top of that, 3 **emotion lexicons** wete tested, namely *NRC Emotion*, *Emo Sentic Net* and *Depeche Mood*.
+On top of that, 3 **emotion lexicons** were tested, namely *NRC Emotion*, *Emo Sentic Net* and *Depeche Mood*.
 Given that my dataset is consisted of movie reviews and these datasets are not specialized in a topic like movies, lets see their coverage on the dataset.
 By coverage I mean how many words of the dataset are present in each lexicon.
 The NRC Emotion contains 33.7% of the dataset's total words, the Sentic Net only 19.7% and the Depeche Mood 49.6%.
 As there is no good coverage, these lexicons prove not helpfull in the classification accuracy.
 I confirmed that by training the model considering these lexicons, and indeed, performance dropped.